sst/sst/www/docs/resource-binding.md

    };
    ```

    What should the `TOPIC_NAME` be in your tests?

 With Resource Binding, the value for the topic name is also stored in SSM.
-When running tests, you can easily look up the values by fetching the value from SSM Parameters.
+When running tests, SST can automatically fetch this from SSM using the `sst bind` CLI.

 ---

 ### Does this make my Lambda functions slower?

 No. The resource values are stored as environment variables for the function.
-At runtime, reading from environment variables is instantanous.
+At runtime, reading from environment variables is instantaneous.

-For sensitive values bound to the functions, the values are stored in AWS SSM.
+For sensitive values, the values are stored in AWS SSM.
 When the Lambda container first boots up, the values are fetched from SSM and are cached for subsequent invocations.
-This is the case with [`Config.Secret`](./config#secrets).

 ---